julian-klode/lingolang/docs/abstract-interpreter.md

 }
 ```

-Finally, we fill up missing elements on the right with default permissions for their type - these will be zero values.
+Finally, we fill up missing elements on the right with default permissions for their type - these will be zero values, as mentioned before.
 ```go
 <<fill rhs up with zero values>>=
 // Fill up the RHS with zero values if it has less elements than the LHS.
 Used for var x, y int; for example.